How It Works

 Generation retries cover split-validity and generation exceptions only.

-• Retries are bounded by filter.max_attempts (retry budget reused from config).
+• Retries are bounded by filter.max_attempts (retry budget reused from config), and generation reuses filter.min_target_* thresholds when it resamples layouts for structural validity regardless of filter.enabled.

 • Emitted metadata records attempt_used and generation-attempt counters.